 Unfortunately, injury can happen when not properly trained or wearing the appropriate equipment.

-Other less serious injuries that can be seen on a regular basis are: bruises, scraped knees, and minor cuts.
-Some of these injuries can be prevented with proper training and technique such as wearing appropriate judogis and proper grips on equipment such as gi jackets, knee pads, wrist guards, compression gloves, finger tape, mouthguards, headgear, and rash-guards.
+Other less serious injuries that can be seen regularly are bruises, scraped knees, and minor cuts.
+Some of these injuries can be prevented with proper training and technique such as wearing appropriate judogis and proper grips on equipment such as gi jackets, knee pads, wrist guards, compression gloves, finger tape, mouthguards, headgear, and rash guards.

 Wearing Appropriate Judogis

-There are many different types of accidents that come with the sport of Judo.
+Many different types of accidents come with the sport of Judo.
 One of these being broken bones.
 Torn ligaments, torn cartilage, joint dislocation, and concussion are all injuries that happen to people who play this sport.